-The RJSA has the pivotal role in establishing, leading and overseeing a collective approach by industry providing strategic advice to the Queensland Government for skills and workforce planning issues.
+The RJSA has the pivotal role in establishing, leading and overseeing a collective approach to industry by providing strategic advice to the Queensland Government for skills and workforce planning issues.

-QFF, its member industry members, in conjunction with AgForce, continue working to transition how the sector engages with governments on education, training and workforce planning matters.
+QFF and its member industries, in conjunction with AgForce, continue to work to transition how the sector engages with governments on education, training and workforce planning matters.

 The Alliance’s aim is for a new whole-of-agriculture approach with a regional specific focus.
 This is currently underway through the Queensland Agriculture Workforce Network (QAWN).

 Likewise, the AgForce Schools Industry Partnership Project (SIPP) and the revamped Gateway Schools for Agribusiness program are important components of the overall Alliance member efforts to streamline programs so that on-ground activities are more coordinated and more visible to all stakeholders.